evancooney/remote-mix-guidelines/readme.md

-# Remote Mix Guide
+# Remote Mix Guidelines for Bandnada

-This guides defines a consistent format and workflow for a remote mixer to transmit commands to the live mixer
+This guides defines a consistent format and workflow for a remote mixer to transmit commands to the location mixer

 ## Command format